Dr Harry Blackmore Award 2018 Nominations

 2012 Paul Higginbotham

-2016 Mavis Fisher---awarded for her over 30 years of dedication in promoting the educational needs of Deaf and Hard of Hearing children and her continuing work to preserve the history of Deaf education in Western Australia.
+2016 Mavis Fisher---awarded for her dedication in promoting the educational needs of Deaf and Hard of Hearing students and for providing guidance to parents

 Congratulations to this years award winner - Rob Eikelboom

 Awarded for his years of dedication to hearing research as well as mentoring and supporting many undergraduate and post graduate students in their hearing research journey

 Deafness Council WA